tombh/rust-gpu-cli/README.md

-# Rust GPU Shader Compiler
+# Rust GPU Shader Compiler CLI Tool

 _Write GPU shaders in Rust_

 Based on the `rust-gpu` project: https://github.com/Rust-GPU/rust-gpu.
+This project adds a CLI "frontend" to perhaps make using `rust-gpu` easier.
 See their docs for details on how to actually write Rust shaders: https://rust-gpu.github.io/rust-gpu/book/

 But here's the basic idea: